abukhadra/bootstrap-seen-compiler/README.md

 ## Building from source
-- obtain a copy of the `seen` compiler / editor, follow instructions in the `seen` repository readme file : [Building from source](https://github.com/abukhadra/seen#building-from-source)
+- Obtain a copy of the `seen` compiler / editor, follow instructions in the `seen` repository readme file : [Building from source](https://github.com/abukhadra/seen#building-from-source)
-- get a copy of the bootsrap-seen-compiler
+- Get a copy of the bootsrap-seen-compiler
 ```
     git clone https://github.com/abukhadra/bootstrap-seen-compiler.git
 ```
-- open the `bootsrap-seen-compiler` project using the `seen` editor , then click on build
+- Open the `bootsrap-seen-compiler` project using the `seen` editor , then click on `build`
+- You can find binary under `/../bootsrap-seen-compiler/build/bootsrap-seen-compiler/target/debug/bootsrap-seen-compiler`